IgorPidik/lets-go-ham/README.md

 | **SVC(CountVectorizer)**            | `lemmas_without_puct_and_stop_words` `pos_without_puct_and_stop_words`                                        | **0.970**              | 0.6734    | 0.0760   |
 | SVC(CountVectorizer)            | `lemmas_without_puct_and_stop_words` `pos_without_puct_and_stop_words` `number_of_punct_tokens` `text_length` | 0.970                | 0.7124    | 0.084    |

+## Conclusion

+Overall, it is not very surprising that SVC wins here (with very good performance at that), however, MultinomialNB is suprising close up there with its performance.
+Furthemore, it's considerabely faster to train and do predictions with.
+It may be worth while doing more experiments with MultinomialNB and improve the pipeline.
+Finally, from error analysis it seems like all of the models fail on very similar samples, mostly consisting of more elaborate promotions for product/services spam emails.

 ## Improvements to be done
 * More preprocessing: e.g. regex for special characters, replace phone numbers with special tag, replace long numbers with a tag, replace prices with a special tag, etc..
 * Try out more pipeline permuations